Promoter Rex Records is in the center, Moe Gherzi on the right.

 The red 28 is all the way at the back.

 This was another Garuti car that Ed drove, as confirmed by Richie Garuti’s nephew Tony Daddabbo.
+The driver pictured here is Jerry Humiston.
 Photo by John Grady, from Racingthroughtime.com.

 Another Garuti car, from about 1964.
 Photo by Shany, from Jojo Farone via Racingthroughtime.com.